InfamousMorningstar/SAportfolio/README.md

 - **ESLint Configuration** – Enforced coding standards and best practices
 - **Component Architecture** – Modular, reusable component design
 - **Performance Optimization** – Image optimization, lazy loading, code splitting
+ - **Signature Comments** – Every major file includes a signature block for author, license, and update info
+ - **CLS Optimization** – All layout, animation, and content loads are optimized for zero jank
+ - **No Interfering CSS** – All transitions and animations are handled by Framer Motion only
+ - **Deployment Ready** – Codebase is clean, documented, and ready for production

 ---